 Elongation complex stability

-All RNA polymerases have about an 8 base pair RNA DNA hybrid in their elongation complexes; as a base is added at the 3′ end, an upstream base dissociates (resolves) from the hybrid and enters an RNA exit channel, before leaving the protein.
+Stability of an RNA polymerase during elongation of RNAs 10,000 bases in length or more is critical, since unlike distributive DNA polymerases, once RNA is released from an elongation complex, it can rebind and resume extension where it left off on the DNA.
+All RNA polymerases have about an 8 base pair RNA DNA hybrid in their elongation complexes; as a base is added at the 3′ end, an upstream base dissociates (resolves) from the hybrid and enters an RNA exit channel, before exiting the protein.

 Why 8 base pairs?

 RNA polymerases, from the small single subunit enzyme here, to much larger and unrelated RNA polymerases from bacteria and humans, all maintain an about 8 base pair RNA-DNA hybrid during elongation.
 Indeed, initial transcription is designed to stabilize the system until this length is achieved.
 Why 8 base pairs?
-It has been hypothesized that 8 base pairs is the length required to establish a topological locking of the RNA around the template strand DNA.
+An 8 base duplex is not stable in solution (though it may be when associated with the polymerase) and it has been hypothesized that 8 base pairs is the length required to establish a topological locking of the RNA around the template strand DNA.

 Note in the above that the red RNA strand, with its 3′ end in the active site (rightmost base) and forms an 8 bp RNA-DNA hybrid.
 The remainder of the 5′ end of the RNA exits the polymerase towards the “back” of this structure as shown.
 As such, the green nontemplate strand of the DNA and blue template strand cannot come together because their reannealing is blocked by the RNA.
 The transcription bubble is locked open.
 This is independent (and in addition to) any thermodynamic stability of the RNA-DNA hybrid (which is expected to be only somewhat more stable than the reannealed DNA-DNA duplex).